reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

 So, I switched to inkscape and copy-pasted the code.

 If a section of a text has too many $\LaTeX$ commands with underscores, consider switching to  ```\mathcal{F}\raisebox{-0.25em}{\footnotesize 0}``` and ```\mathcal{F}\raisebox{-0.25em}{\footnotesize EE}``` instead of using for instance ```\mathcal{F}_0```.
-I guess, it's because of the many underscore characters and markdown breaks down.
+I guess, it's because of the many underscore characters and markdown breaks down :hear_no_evil:
 Also, sometimes $\KaTeX$ goes crazy if I use
 ```
 $$